 CDR Joseph Woodring is an officer in the U.S. Public Health Service and interested in global health, vaccine, tropical medicine, and emergency response.
 He looks to apply his international and domestic research, policy and advocacy skills and address unmet global public health issues which may also involve U.S. policy.

-Seconded by the U.S. Centers for Disease Control and Prevention (CDC), he currently serves as the hepatitis B focal point for 37 countries and 1.8 billion people for the World Health Organization Regional Office for the Western Pacific.
-In this capacity, he helps guide prevention, control and eradication programs, and develop regional and country control targets and policies for this region which contain 45 percent of global hepatitis B chronic infections and 40 percent of the global deaths from viral hepatitis.
+He has served as the hepatitis B focal point for 37 countries and 1.8 billion people for the World Health Organization Regional Office for the Western Pacific.
+In this capacity, he guided prevention, control and eradication programs, and developed regional and country control targets and policies for this region which contain 45 percent of global hepatitis B chronic infections and 40 percent of the global deaths from viral hepatitis.

 Dr. Woodring has served in the U.S. Public Health at the CDC since 2012, after having previously served in the U.S. Army from 2001 to 2012.
 In 2010 he deployed to Baghdad, Iraq for 12 months, acting as the U.S. Army preventive medicine consultant for the country, helping develop policies on tuberculosis, blood-borne pathogens, travel medicine, and contractor health issues.